james3gh/git-time/CONTRIBUTORS/IITBHU/James Thomas/info.md

 blob explained

 Reordering commits makes a clearer and understandable git history.
 It makes the developer understand their code changes in a uniform and time-based manner.

+Git submodules is like a git repository inside another git repo.
+Changes made in submodules are not tracked by main repo.
+It is useful to have some separate projects inside a git repo if the projects is much complex.
+This make the projects divide into small modules to work upon.